Yoga journey with Anxiety and Depression

+Before I begin my Yoga journey with Anxiety and Depression, I want to give you an overview of my last 10 years or so of life.
 After traumatic experiences during my freshman year of high school, I experienced Depression.
 In short, I was suffering & turned to self-injury.
 Additionally, I received a small dose of Fluoxetine (a generic form of Prozac).
 I’d take it for a year and a half until making the decision to stop medication.

 4 years later, I experienced Anxiety after a horrible break up & working in an extremely hostile environment.
 I was placed on medication once again.
 After 6 months, I chose to stop taking my medication in an attempt to find a natural alternative.